Lucas79453/lab-01-network-enumeration-/README.md

 * vsftpd 2.3.4

-This version is known to contain a backdoor vulnerability that can allow unauthorized remote access.
+This version is known to contain a backdoor vulnerability that allows remote command execution without authentication.
 ---

 ## Disclaimer

 This lab was conducted in a controlled environment for educational and ethical testing purposes only.

+## Recommended Mitigation

+- Upgrade the FTP service to a secure version
+- Disable FTP if not required
+- Implement network segmentation
+- Restrict access to critical services